Chain-of-Influence: Tracing Interdependencies Across Time and Features in Clinical Predictive Modelings: Methodology

-\subsection{Temporal and Feature-Level Attention}
+\subsubsection{Temporal and Feature-Level Attention}

-Inspired by the two-level attention mechanism introduced in RETAIN \cite{choi2016retain}, we employ a dual-attention approach to separately extract temporal and feature-level importance.
-While RETAIN utilized GRU \cite{cho-etal-2014-learning} units, we implement two distinct bidirectional LSTM branches to better capture long-range dependencies and context from both past and future time steps.
-This bidirectional processing enables a more comprehensive understanding of temporal patterns, which is particularly crucial for detecting subtle interactions between features across different time points.
+Inspired by the two-level attention framework in RETAIN~\cite{choi2016retain}, we employ two separate bidirectional LSTM modules that operate in parallel on $\mathbf{E}_{\text{t}}$ to extract complementary temporal and feature-level importance scores.
+Unlike RETAIN's use of GRU units, our bidirectional LSTMs capture long-range dependencies from both past and future contexts, which is critical for detecting subtle temporal-feature interactions in clinical sequences.